All Episodes

 The Austin serial bomber blew himself up and he is dead.

-One of the SWAT team members, when this guy blew himself up in his car after he drove into a ditch, uh, one of the SWAT members approaching the car uh was hit with some of the shrapnel.
+One of the SWAT team members, when this guy blew himself up in his car after he drove into a ditch, one of the SWAT members approaching the car was hit with some of the shrapnel.

-Now all reports are he's gonna be okay, but it shows you the current courage, the bravery, and uh the dedication to keeping our towns and our cities safe and secure, and uh we tip the our hat to the FBI to the Austin police and everybody in between.
+All reports are he's going to be okay, but it shows you the courage, the bravery, and the dedication to keeping our towns and our cities safe and secure.

 We're not talking about rank and file.